The Golden Rule of Food Safety

 Step 1: The Storage Audit

-If the sandwich was left out for over 2 hours or stored in a warm fridge, discard it immediately.
+Immediate Discard: If the sandwich was left out at room temperature for over 2 hours or stored in a warm fridge, discard it immediately.

 Step 2: The Sniff Test (Your First Line of Defense)

-• 👁️ Visual Inspection: Look for mold—even specks.
-Check if the lettuce is slimy, the tomatoes are mushy, or the deli meat looks discolored.
+👁️ Visual Inspection: Look for mold—even specks.
+Check if lettuce is slimy, tomatoes are mushy, or deli meat looks discolored or dull.

-• 👃 Aroma Check: Does it smell fresh?
-A sour or “off” odor indicates spoilage.
+👃 Aroma Check: Does it smell fresh?
+A sour, funky, or “off” odor is a clear sign of spoilage.

-• ✋ Texture Test: Does the bread feel sticky or slimy?
-Unusual texture is a red flag.
+✋ Texture Test: Does the bread feel unusually sticky, slimy, or soggy?
+Any unexpected texture is a red flag.

 Step 3: The Ingredient Investigation